Energy

 - built as a block of many individual 2 V cells – though occasionally from mono-blocks of 6 V or 12 V batteries.

 Lead acid batteries are most commonly used in renewable electricity systems.
-They are wet batteries, containing sulphuric acid and can be valve-regulated ( sealed or gel) batteries.
+They are wet batteries, containing sulphuric acid and can be valve-regulated (sealed or gel) batteries.
+These are very different from car or truck batteries.

 Nickel-cadmium batteries are less common and much more expensive, but last longer.